rphklein-prog/WDL_scripts/README.md

 # WDL_scripts
-WDL scripts for RNA-seq analysis on Terra.
+WDL workflows and scripts for RNA-seq analysis on Terra.
 Included scripts:

 full_rnaseq_analysis.wdl: combines functions into a single workflow: starts with a list of SRA accession numbers (can be a Terra data table with
 SRR ids in a column), a list matching each SRA accession number to a sample type (ex- Treatment or Control), and the desired salmon index for